 Purpose

-Generate a PWM signal pair
+Generate a PWM signal

 Library

 TI C2000

 Description

 The PWM block can generate a complementary output, a single output, or a dual output on one or multiple PWM generators.
-The modulation index for each PWM generator or channel must be provided via the input signal.
+The modulation index for each PWM generator or channel must be provided via the input signal \mathbf{m} (or \mathbf{A} and \mathbf{B}).
 If multiple generators are used, then the input signal must be vectorized.
 The carrier starts at 0 and varies between 0 and 1.
-During an offline simulation, the PWM block behaves like a standard PWM generation block.
+During an offline simulation, the PWM block emulates the detailed behavior of the MCU ePWM peripheral very accurately.
+The active/passive sequence of the PWM pattern is configurable.
+A positive sequence modulation begins with the active state at carrier underflow.
+In case of a negative sequence, the PWM pattern begins with a passive state.
 The PWM block can configure independent interrupts to trigger the ADC start-of-conversion and the Control Task Trigger.
 Interrupts are synchronized with the PWM carrier and will occur at the carrier underflow, overflow, or underflow and overflow events.
 The underflow and overflow events correspond to the PWM carrier reaching the respective minimum or maximum carrier values.
-The figure below shows an example of a symmetric PWM carrier with the task trigger set to underflow, the ADC trigger set to overflow, and the polarity configured with an active state logic of '1'.
+The figure below shows an example of a symmetric PWM carrier with the task trigger set to underflow, the ADC trigger set to overflow, the polarity configured with an active state logic of '1' and the PWM sequence set to positive.